erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

 ## Step 7: Setting Up a Blog with SEO Best Practices

-FeNAgO includes a blog system that's already optimized for SEO.
+MindForU includes a blog system that's already optimized for SEO.
 To set it up:

 1. Navigate to the `/app/blog/_assets` folder
 2. Open the `content.js` file which contains configurations for blog posts, authors, and categories